yukamoro/HTMMIOW/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-HT-MMIOW is a hypothesis test approach for microbiome mediation using inverse odds ratio.
-This approach uses singular value decomposition and UMAP to reduce the dimensions of microbiome data and quantifies the indirect effect of multiple mediators using inverse odds weighting.
+HT-MMIOW is a hypothesis test approach for microbiome mediation that uses inverse odds ratio weighting.
+In short, this approach uses singular value decomposition and UMAP to reduce the dimensions of microbiome data and quantifies the indirect effect of multiple mediators using inverse odds weighting.
 We employ a permutation test to test if an indirect effect exists.

 ## Installation